Laurie leads on strategic foresight for Nesta.

-Prior to joining the Royal Society Laurie worked at the Academy of Medical Sciences on a wide range of policy topics including global and public health, UK and international research and innovation, and climate change.
-This included secondments to the Department for International Development and the Parliamentary Office of Science and Technology.
+Previously he worked at the Academy of Medical Sciences on policy around medical science, public health and international health.
+During that time he undertook secondments at the Department for International Development and the Parliamentary Office of Science and Technology.

 He studied an interdisciplinary degree that combined the biomedical and social sciences at University College London, for which he received first-class honours.
 He also received a distinction for a masters in science at the Open University, which he undertook while working full time.